-Dual credit is a program that allows qualified high school students the opportunity to earn grades and credit from both high school and JWCC following successful completion of a college-level course taught at the high school.
+Concurrent enrollment is a program that allows qualified high school students the opportunity to earn grades and credit from both high school and JWCC following successful completion of a college-level course taught at the high school.
 Both future college enrollment options and current high school academic standing will be impacted by dual credit grades.

-Dual credit courses are offered at high schools in the JWCC district.
+Concurrent enrollment courses can either be offered at a high school within the JWCC district or at one of the college's own sites.
+Concurrent enrollment courses can also be delivered online.
 The classes are taught by JWCC faculty or qualified high school instructors.
 They can be transfer courses and/or vocational courses and may increase the range of course options in high school.
 The courses can also smooth the transition to college or vocational school and shorten the path to a degree or career.